-Each National Agency has a designated Inclusion Officer who is generally responsible for monitoring all inclusion-related issues.
-When it comes time to develop an inclusion strategy, the task is often delegated to the Inclusion Officer but this can be a risky approach.
-It is neither effective nor realistic for an Inclusion Officer to try to make a strategy on their own.
-Not only is there simply too much work involved but if the inclusion strategy is developed in isolation (on a one-person basis) there is a good chance that the end result will clash with other aspects of the NA's strategy.
-There is also a very strong possibility that the rest of the team will resist implementing the action steps because they were not involved in the overall development of the plan.
+If an inclusion strategy is to be in any way effective, it needs to be treated seriously and given the time and space it deserves at the highest levels of the organisation.
+It is not realistic for one or two persons to try to make a strategy on their own.
+Not only is there simply too much work involved but if the inclusion strategy is developed in isolation there is a good chance that the end result will clash with the visions and plans of the rest of the organisation.
+There is also a strong possibility that the rest of the team will resist implementing the plan because they were not involved in the overall development.

 Including other people and their points of view in the strategy development process means that your strategy will have a stronger foundation.
 It will also increase people's feeling of ownership for the resulting action plan.
-If people feel that they were able to make an active contribution in the early stages, they are far more likely to take responsibility for implementing the plan and action steps over the long term.
+If different people in your organisation feel that they were able to make an active contribution in the early stages, they are far more likely to take responsibility for implementing the plan and action steps over the long term.
 Of course you don't want to slow down the process by having too many players in the game.
 It is important to identify your key stakeholders.
-National Agencies should consider including the National Authority as a contributor to their strategy development.
-This can help ensure that different offices are working in unison rather than in conflict with one another.